 You’ll need to incorporate toys and activities into baby’s day that help with physical development.
 Building strong fine motor skills is just as important as teaching them to crawl or walk!

-The fine motor activities you can do with your child at this age are usually pretty fun and entertaining for them!
+The fine motor activities you can do with infants are usually pretty fun and entertaining for them!

-Small Motor Development at 0-3 Months of Age
+Small Motor Activities for 0-3 Months of Age

 As a newborn, your baby’s movements are uncontrolled and their hands are usually in a fisted position.
 You’ll notice that when their hand is open and something is placed in their palm, they automatically grip.